todogroup/osposurvey/2020/questions.md

 ### Part 2a: Have Open Source Program
 NEW QUESTION

-7. In light of recent macroeconomic conditions, what is the likelihood that funding for your company's open source initiatives will increase or decrease in the upcoming fiscal year?
-* Very likely to increase
-* Somewhat likely to increase
-* Neutral
-* Somewhat likely to decrease
-* Very likely to decrease
-* Don't know

-8. What are the primary responsibilities of the open source program?
+7. What are the primary responsibilities of the open source program?
 (Check all that apply)
 * Owning and overseeing the execution of open source strategy
 * Clearly communicating the open source strategy within and outside the company
 * Facilitating the effective use of open source in commercial products and services